Updated on March 23, 2023.

 5. Add gifs, photos, and videos

 Spice up your product tour’s guide with engaging media.
-Maybe include an intro video of yourself welcoming your users to the tour or a funny gif to put a smile on their faces.
+One idea is to include an intro video of yourself welcoming your users to the tour or a funny gif to put a smile on their faces.

 6. Include a hovering CTA button

 Do whatever you can to capitalize on this tour.

 And that means keeping your users’ eyes on the prize with a hovering CTA button that leads them to the next step in your process.